AU-BCE-EE/AU-MHB/weather/README.md

 * 613500 Flakkebjerg

 611601 is given as "Jyndevad" (no "Store") on AU site "fra 2014".

+The last 2 digits of these six digit station codes were dropped for grouped operations.

 # Missing values
 Some observations are missing.